A Capitol offense? Cannabis found in Statehouse flower beds

 MONTPELIER, Vt.
-(AP) — Vermont police say they found dozens of cannabis plants in the flower beds in front of the Statehouse.
+(AP) — Almost three dozen cannabis plants have been found growing in the flower beds in front of the Vermont Statehouse.

-Police say they found a total of 34 plants this week among the cultivated flowers that line the walkway in front of the building in Montpelier.
+Police say a visitor alerted them to the 34 plants this week among the cultivated flowers that line the walkway in front of the building in Montpelier.

 Capitol Police Chief Matthew Romei says he doesn’t know whether the immature plants were marijuana or hemp.